-Trace Your Roots With DNA: Use Your DNA to Complete Your Family Tree
+Trace Your Roots with DNA: Using Genetic Tests to Explore Your Family Tree

 According to American Demographics, 113 million Americans have begun to trace their roots, making genealogy the second most popular hobby in the country (after gardening).
 Enthusiasts clamor for new information from dozens of subscription-based websites, email newsletters, and magazines devoted to the subject.
 For these eager roots-seekers looking to take their searches to the next level, DNA testing is the answer.